e271828e/Flight.jl/docs/notes/design/framework_design.md

 logging).
 Events are rare and the re-run touches one component, so the cost is noise.
 Across components, all guards and handlers read the same boundary snapshot (plus their own component's refreshed ports); one component's transition reaches others through the next sweep.
-Whether newly-enabled guards may fire within the same boundary (iterate-to-quiescence) is deferred to axis 5; in this revision they fire at the next boundary, consistent with Tier-1 detection granularity.
+Newly-enabled guards fire within the *same* boundary: the sweep → guards → handlers phase iterates to quiescence, with each event firing at most once per boundary (settled in §11.6).

 **Departure from the orthodox formalism, stated openly.** The textbook form is `ẋ = f(x, u)`, `y = g(x, u)`; this design's is `y = g(x, u)`, `ẋ = f(y, u)`.
 The